jsonjuri/TinyMCE-PhpMyAdmin/README.md

 Replace the files of this repository with the files in your PhpMyAdmin folder.

 # Todo
-Add a button to switch to raw content so you can initialize and reinitialize the editor.
+Add a button to switch to raw content so you can destroy and reinitialize the editor.